+So, if innovation is continuous progress through creative ideas, driving change and breakthroughs, what is innovative leadership?
 Innovative leadership can be characterized as a model of leadership that seeks to employ innovation, creativity, and unconventionality to lead cross-functional partners and projects.
-Innovative product leaders not only motivate but also create a culture and an environment where diversity, neurodiversity, and thinking outside-in are embraced, systematized, and nurtured.
+Innovative product leaders not only motivate but also create a culture and an environment where diversity, neurodiversity, and thinking "outside-in" are embraced, systematized, and nurtured.
 The propensity to exert innovation is particularly noteworthy when vagueness and uncertainty exist.

-Why is innovative leadership consequential in product management?
+Why is innovative leadership powerful in product management?